Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Discussion

-Fourth, C2ST-RFIs may be improved by developing better (1) cutoff criteria, (2) baseline models, and (3) model complexity penalties.
-For (1), we studied the performance of C2ST-RFIs under a fairly narrow range of modeling conditions.
-Although our provisory cutoff criterion of $0.9$ performed well in these conditions, further research is needed to develop more robust cutoff criteria for evaluating model fit in practice.
-For (2), we focused on zero-factor or ``independence'' baseline models to closely parallel how fit is assessed in the SEM literature.
-However, \citet{Maydeu-OlivaresWhyFit2013} notes that zero-factor baseline models may be overly unrealistic in that they disregard inter-item correlations, potentially inflating our sense of the proposed model's relative value.
-A more realistic alternative is suggested by \citeauthor{UrbanBauer2021}'s (\citeyear[][Section 7.4]{UrbanBauer2021}) note that I-WAVE can be used to fit a fully nonlinear factor model in which the inverse link function between the observed and latent variables is approximated using an NN: first fit the proposed model as well as the fully nonlinear baseline model, then construct a ``badness-of-fit'' index that measures the proportional decrement in fit obtained by moving from the highly flexible baseline to the less flexible model of interest (e.g., using the ratio $\widehat{\acc}_{\base} / \widehat{\acc}_{\prop}$).
-For (3), we employed a complexity penalty based on the number of fitted parameters.
-Although this parameter counting approach is fast, alternative penalties that take into account IFA models' functional forms would provide more accurate characterizations of complexity that could be used to compare different models with the same number of parameters \citep[e.g.,][]{Bonifay2017}.
+Third, C2ST-RFIs may be improved by developing better (1) cutoff criteria and (2) model complexity penalties.
+For (1), although our provisory cutoff criterion of $0.9$ performed well in a narrow set of conditions, further research is needed to develop more robust cutoff criteria for evaluating model fit in practice.
+For (2), we employed a complexity penalty based on the number of fitted parameters.
+Although this parameter counting approach is fast, alternative penalties that take into account IFA models' functional forms would provide more accurate characterizations of complexity that could be used to compare different models with the same number of parameters \parencite[e.g.,][]{Bonifay2017}.

 In summary, the methods considered in this work may provide feasible and promising frameworks for testing hypotheses about the latent structure underlying large-scale item response data in a computationally efficient manner.
 Both I-WAVE and C2STs are highly flexible frameworks that may be extended in a variety of ways.
 Some of these extensions are discussed above, some are discussed in the vast machine learning literature, and some are yet to be conceived.
 We view this work as part of a dialogue between machine learning and psychometrics that is leading to the development of new extensions and applications with the potential to positively impact both fields.